Democrats can stop Trump's SCOTUS nominee unless GOP changes rules

-Senate Democrats Monday gained enough votes to block the nomination of Supreme Court nominee Neil Gorsuch, a move that appears certain to lead Republicans to change Senate rules and allow Gorsuch to be confirmed with a simple majority of 51 votes, instead of the current 60-vote threshold.
+The Senate Judiciary Committee Monday voted along party lines to advance Supreme Court nominee Neil Gorsuch out of committee, pushing his nomination to the Senate floor where a filibuster now awaits.

-Four Democrats announced their opposition to Gorsuch Monday morning, including three on the Senate Judiciary Committee who are debating his nomination.
+Earlier in the day, Senate Democrats gained enough votes to block the nomination on the floor, a move that appears certain to lead Republicans to change Senate rules and allow Gorsuch to be confirmed with a simple majority of 51 votes, instead of the current 60-vote threshold.

-The development came as the Senate Judiciary Committee is prepared to pass the nomination out of committee, a vote that is expected to be along party lines with all nine Republicans supporting him and all seven Democrats in opposition.
+Four Democrats announced their opposition to Gorsuch Monday morning, including three on the Senate Judiciary Committee who spent the morning debating his nomination.

 Senate Majority Leader Mitch McConnell Sunday indicated that he will proceed with the co-called "nuclear option" to change Senate rules and avoid a filibuster.